falue/rentmanExport/README.md

 ```
 Its name is the "code" and the "qrcode" combined with the hjuman readable title with umlaute and spaces.
 So don't name equipment with file system conflicting characters (i.e. don't use `&`, `/` or `'`)

-*Notice* that the folder name does not include the `ID` of the item, as this is pretty much unusable for search in the rentman frontend and only used internally by them.
+> 📝 *Notice*: that the folder name does not include the `ID` of the item, as this is pretty much unusable for search in the rentman frontend and only used internally by them.

 Additional files will be created within that folder.
 An example output:
 ```